Independent state legislature theory: 20th century

 Throughout most of the 20th century, both state courts and the Supreme Court of the United States largely ignored or rejected ISL.
 For example, in 1916, the Supreme Court ruled in State of Ohio ex rel.
 Davis v.
 Hildebrant that an amendment to the Ohio Constitution allowing the public to reverse the state legislature's laws was constitutional, even when reversing the legislature's adoption of new congressional districts.
 The Court did not invoke the Elections Clause or other ISL principles in its reasoning.
 In 1932 the Supreme Court ruled in Smiley v.
 Holm that the U.S. Constitution does not forbid a governor from vetoing a redistricting proposal passed by the state legislature.

 The modern revival of interest in ISL at the Supreme Court stems from Bush v.
 Gore, specifically from a three-Justice concurring opinion in that case written by Chief Justice Rehnquist.
-In agreeing with the majority's invalidation of the Florida Supreme Court's order of a statewide manual recount of ballots cast in the 2000 presidential election, the Chief Justice argued that the Court's holding was further supported by the fact that the Florida Supreme Court's ruling significantly departed from the statutory text of Florida's election code—a violation of the Elections Clause.
+In agreeing with the majority's invalidation of the Florida Supreme Court's order of a statewide manual recount of ballots cast in the 2000 presidential election, Rehnquist argued that the Court's holding was further supported by the fact that the Florida Supreme Court's ruling significantly departed from the statutory text of Florida's election code—a violation of the Elections Clause.